randym/axlsx/README.md

 #Change log
 ---------
 - **November.??.12**:1.3.4
+  - Support for headers and footers for worksheets
   - Patch to properly escape hyperlink urls
   - Improvements in color_scale generation for conditional formatting
 - **November.8.12**:1.3.3